 Banks are an integral part of our life, as millions of financial transaction take place daily, in which bank acts as an intermediary, like for depositing cash and valuables, withdrawal of cash, fund transfer, bill payment, ticket booking, purchase and sale of commodities, etc. For this purpose, various methods of payment are used, in which cheques and demand drafts are also included.

 In this writeup, you will get to know about the differences between cheque and demand draft.

 |Basis for Comparison||Cheque||Demand Draft|

-|Meaning||Cheque is a negotiable instrument which contains an order to the bank, signed by the drawer, to pay a certain sum of money to a specified person.||Demand Draft is a negotiable instrument used for the transfer of money from one place to another.|
+|Meaning||A cheque is a written document which contains an order to the bank, to pay a certain sum of money to a specified person.||Demand Draft is a negotiable instrument, issued by the bank in favour of a certain person or entity, to transfer of money from one place to another.|

-|Payment||Payable either to order or to bearer.||Always payable to order of a certain person.|
+|Payment||Payable either to order or to bearer.||Always payable on demand to a specified party.|

-|Issuance||Cheque is issued by an individual.||Demand Draft is issued by a bank.|
+|Issuance||The cheque is issued by a customer of the bank.||Demand Draft is issued by a bank.|

 |Drawer||Customer of the bank.||Bank itself.|